 Clackamas Soil and Water Conservation District seeks qualified candidates for a WeedWise Program specialist position.
 All applications materials must be submitted to the District no later than 4:30 PM on Oct 14, 2016.

 The Clackamas River Invasive Species Partnership (CRISP) was recently awarded funds totaling $431,250 from Portland General Electric (PGE) through the Clackamas River Hydroelectric Project Mitigation and Enhancement Fund.
-This award adds to the other contributions […]
+This award adds to the other contributions from CRISP partners […]